vinodpgowda/Arlington_Sprouts_Store/README.md

 ## **Project Structure**

 - `main.py`: The entry point of the application.
 Initiates the conversion process and the interaction with Neo4j.
-- `NeoClient.py`: Contains the main class for database operations, including node creation and relationship mapping.
 - `/SproutsData`: Directory containing the CSV files with the Arlington Sprouts Store data.
 - `queries/`: Directory storing various Cypher query files.